 Iverson Park is Stevens Point’s oldest park and is loved by the community for its beautiful scenery.
 The beautiful beach area showcases the Plover River as it winds through the park.
 It is a great spot for families with young children with its shallow water and plenty of sand to explore and play.
-Iverson Park is also home to NatureTreks (offering canoe, kayak, and bike rentals).
+Iverson Park is also home to NatureTreks (offering canoe, kayak, tube and bike rentals).
 After you swim, keep an eye out for a variety of birds which can be found in the park or travel along the Green Circle Trail, which runs through Iverson Park.

 3. Jordan County Park